 - cleaning and maintaining equipment

-- basic building tasks, like putting up sheds and building walls
+- basic building tasks like laying patios, or putting up sheds and fences

 Self-employed gardeners usually agree an hourly rate with their customers.